VisionMLNet/NetIntelOCR/README.md

 # NetIntel-OCR

-**Transform Your Network Documentation into Intelligent, Searchable Knowledge**
+**The Foundation for Building Semantic CMDBs from Your Network Documentation**

-NetIntel-OCR is an enterprise-grade document intelligence platform that automatically extracts network diagrams, tables, and text from PDF documents, creating structured, searchable knowledge bases using advanced AI models.
+NetIntel-OCR transforms unstructured network documentation into structured knowledge, laying the groundwork for Semantic Configuration Management Databases (CMDBs).
+By extracting network diagrams, relationships, and configurations from PDFs, NetIntel-OCR enables organizations to build intelligent knowledge graphs that understand the complex relationships between network elements, security controls, and business services.

 ## 🚀 Key Features

-- **Intelligent Extraction**: Automatically detects and extracts network diagrams, converting them to Mermaid format
+- **Relationship Discovery**: Extracts network components and their relationships to build knowledge graphs
-- **Multi-Model AI**: Leverages specialized models for text, vision, and embedding tasks
+- **Semantic Foundation**: Converts diagrams and text into RDF-ready triples for CMDB population
-- **Vector Search**: Built-in vector database for semantic search across all documents
+- **Intelligent Extraction**: Identifies entities, connections, and dependencies from network diagrams
-- **Scalable Architecture**: From single laptop to enterprise Kubernetes deployments
+- **Context Preservation**: Maintains relationships between network elements, not just isolated data
-- **100% On-Premise**: Complete data sovereignty with local processing
+- **Vector Knowledge Base**: Embeds extracted knowledge for semantic queries and impact analysis
-- **Batch Processing**: Process thousands of documents in parallel
+- **100% On-Premise**: Ensures critical infrastructure knowledge never leaves your control
-- **Smart Caching**: Checkpoint/resume support for long documents
+- **Scalable Processing**: From proof-of-concept to enterprise-wide knowledge graph building

 ## 📚 Documentation